 ||(2 X pastas)

 ||(2 X pizzas)

 ||Knead (Kloof St)

-Purchase vouchers first at restaurant & thereafter exchange for tickets at the box office
+(vouchers first to be purchased at restaurant & thereafter timeously exchanged at box office for tickets)

 |Bar & Catering facilities.